tiprankstipranks

 Brand / Reputation - Risk 1

-The success of our branded consumer businesses depends on our ability to maintain the value and reputation of the brand.
+The success of our branded consumer businesses depends on our ability to maintain the value and reputation of the brand and the failure to do so could reduce profits and adversely impact our financial condition.

 The name of our branded consumer businesses is integral to those businesses.
 Maintaining, promoting, and positioning our branded consumer businesses will depend, in part, on the success of marketing and merchandising efforts and the ability to provide a consistent, high quality products and services.
 Our branded consumer businesses rely on social media, as one of their marketing strategies, to have a positive impact on both brand value and reputation.
 The brand and reputation of our branded consumer businesses could be adversely affected if those subsidiaries fail to achieve their objectives, if their public image was to be tarnished by negative publicity, which could be amplified by social media, or if they fail to deliver innovative and high quality products.
 The reputation of our branded consumer businesses could also be impacted by adverse publicity, whether or not valid, regarding allegations that we or our subsidiaries, or persons associated with us or our subsidiaries or formerly associated with us or our subsidiaries, have violated applicable laws or regulations, including but not limited to those related to safety, employment, discrimination, harassment, whistle-blowing, privacy, corporate citizenship or improper business practices.
-Additionally, while our branded consumer businesses devote effort and resources to protecting their intellectual property, if these efforts are not successful the value of those brands may be harmed.
-Any harm to the brand or reputation of our subsidiaries could have a material adverse effect on our financial condition.
+Additionally, the value of our businesses' brands may be harmed if our businesses fail to protect their intellectual property.
+Any harm to the brand or reputation of our subsidiaries could have a material adverse effect on our profitability and financial condition.

 Tech & Innovation